projectara/greybus-spec/source/hardware_model.rst

 DETACHED
 """"""""

-In the DETACHED Lifecycle State, no Module is attached to the Interface Block.
+The DETACHED Lifecycle State is a special case.
+In this Lifecycle State, no Module is attached to the Interface Block.

 The SVC and AP have otherwise coordinated to disable power and other signaling to the Interface Block, as in the OFF Lifecycle State.

-DETACHED is the following group of Interface States:
+The unique Interface State possible in the DETACHED Lifecycle State
+is:

 .. include:: lifecycle-states/detached.txt